felipinhoasf25-blip/EscapeFromTarkov-Trainer-2026/README.md

-# 🤖 Escape-From-Tarkov-Trainer-2026
+# 🤖 EscapeFromTarkov-Trainer-2026
-Free Escape From Tarkov Trainer with support for many cfg files.
+Free EscapeFromTarkov Trainer with support for many cfg files.
 Auto-updates, no key system.
 Works in 2026.
 <div align="center">

 </div>